marvinli-harvard/critical-windows-lm/README.md

 - [ ] Finetune a language model with higher reward towards higher attribution score sections

 ### Monitoring
-- [ ] Use interp to predict prob of certain answer or jailbreak - MATS is beating us there probably
 - [ ] Is there anyway we can jailbreak the ICLR 2025 paper?